-(4) See "Pipelines and Transportation Segment-Tyler Assets," " Pipelines and Transportation Segment-El Dorado Gathering System and El Dorado Assets," and "Pipelines and Transportation Segment-Other Pipeline and Transportation Assets" above for a discussion of the storage tanks associated with these terminals.
+(4) See "Pipelines and Transportation Segment-Tyler Assets," "Pipelines and Transportation Segment-El Dorado Gathering System and El Dorado Assets," and "Pipelines and Transportation Segment Other Pipeline and Transportation Assets" above for a discussion of the storage tanks associated with these terminals.
+The North Little Rock Terminal, the El Dorado Terminal and tank farm and the Tyler Terminal and tank farm are located on property leased from third parties and Delek Holdings.